ShellCheck

 5.8.
 Portability

 ShellCheck will warn when using features not supported by the shebang.
-For example, if you set the shebang to #!/bin/sh
+For example, if you set the shebang to #!/bin/sh, ShellCheck will warn about portability issues similar to checkbashisms:

 5.9.
 Miscellaneous